-Washington State Department of Labor & Industries (L&I) has mandated that it is not safe for Flaggers to direct traffic from the middle of an intersection bacause the Flagger is at risk of being struck from behind.
-Police Officers are bound by OSHA Regulations since they are "Emergency Responders".
+Washington State Department of Labor & Industries (L&I) has mandated that it is not safe for Flaggers to direct traffic from the middle of an intersection bacause the Flagger is at risk of being struck from behind (multiple directions).
+Also, L&I requires the Flagger to use a stop/slow paddle as the "primary signaling device".
+It's not possible to use a 2-sided paddle in a 4-way intersection effectively.
+Police Officers are bound by OSHA Regulations since they are Sworn Officers and "Emergency Responders".
 However, effective 2010, all Emergency Responders (Police,Fire,Paramedics, etc) are REQUIRED to wear at least a Class 2 ANSI compliant safety vest on-scene, per OSHA regulations.

 I've seen pictures on the internet of Flaggers wearing baseball caps and shorts.
 Why do we have to wear a hardhat and long pants in Washington?

-Each State has the authority, to an extent, to write specific requirements addressing safety requirements for their State.
-Washington State Department of Labor & Industries has chosen to require Flaggers to wear hardhats and long pants out of safety concerns that have been borne from previous accidents and research.
-A baseball cap would be "comfy", but a hardhat may save you life.
+Each State has the authority, to an extent, to write specific requirements addressing safety requirements for their particular State.
+Some States have temperatures (heat) that make wearing hardhats and heavy clothing MORE of a health risk.
+Washington State Department of Labor & Industries has elected to require Flaggers to wear hardhats and long pants out of safety concerns that have been borne from previous accidents and research in Washington State.
+A baseball cap would be "comfy", but a hardhat may very well save you life.

 I see some Flaggers with 18 inch stop/slow paddles, and others with 24 inch stop/slow paddles.
 Can we buy/use either one?

-Some States, Counties and Cities require a "minimum" of an 18 inch paddle, while others require a minimum of a 24 inch paddle.
+Some Counties and Cities in Washington State require a "minimum" of an 18 inch paddle, while others require a minimum of a 24 inch paddle.
 First, I'd recommend, buying a 24 inch paddle.
 Though the 24 inch costs a little more, it covers you for wherever you go because it "exceeds the minimum size".
 Second, "the bigger the better" for visibility.
-Remember, SAFETY!
+Remember, SAFETY FIRST!

 What's "Prevailing Wage"?

-The Davis-Bacon Prevailing Wage Act is a list of various labor catagory wages that the Federal Government requires States to pay on Federally assisted projects or Public Works projects.
+The Davis-Bacon Prevailing Wage Act is a list of various labor catagory wages that the Federal Government requires States/Counties/Cities to pay on State/Federally assisted projects or certain Public Works projects.
 These wages do not necessarily apply to local and "private" projects.
 Talk to your employer, Union or Contractor about the wage schedule that applies to their particular project.
 More on the subject can be found at http://www.lni.wa.gov/TradesLicensing/PrevWage/.

 Possibly.
-For 2012, you MAY be entitled to claim .55 cents per mile travelled to/from jobs.
+For 2014, you MAY be entitled to claim .55 cents per mile travelled to/from jobs.
 There are varying circumstance and you MUST keep a detailed record.
-See IRS Publication 463.
+Seek the advice of a Certified Tax Consultant and See IRS Publication 463.
 The direct link is: http://www.irs.gov/pub/irs-pdf/p463.pdf

 I heard that I can deduct the cost of my flagging gear on my taxes.
 Can I?